JMAG

-JMAG is a simulation software used for the development and design of electrical devices.
+JMAG is a simulation software used to develop and design electric devices.
 JMAG was originally released in 1983 as a tool to support the design of devices such as motors, actuators, circuit components, and antennas.

-JMAG incorporates simulation technology to accurately analyze a wide range of physical phenomenon that includes complicated geometry, various material properties, and the heat and structure at the center of electromagnetic fields.
+JMAG incorporates simulation technology to accurately analyze a wide range of physical phenomena that include complicated geometry, various material properties, structure at the center of electromagnetic fields and thermal properties.
 JMAG has an interface capable of linking to third-party software and a portion of the JMAG analysis functions can also be executed from many of the major CAD and CAE systems.

 JMAG is actively used to analyze designs at a system level that includes drive circuits by utilizing links to power electronic simulators.
 Engineers use JMAG for the development of drive motors for electric vehicles.